wolfgangasdf/iqp-book/sp-half.md

 In general, like the Euler formula, if an operator satisfies $A^2=I$ then we have $e^{i \theta A}=\cos (\theta) I+i \sin (\theta) A$.

-Therefore we can obtain well-known rotation matrices:
+With this we can calculate the rotation operators explicitly, and you might recognize 2D rotation matrices, since each rotates in a 2D plane!

 $$
 \begin{aligned}